loopandlearn/news/docs/index.md

     * `main` 0.2.7 and newer
     * `dev` 0.5.1 and newer (also known as public beta)
 * xDrip4iOS
-    * develop branch only, at this time
+    * only the `develop` branch is updated at this time

 Your default branch for each of these